pivotal-cf/docs-pks/k8s-profiles-encrypt-etcd.hbs.md

 	$ tkgi create-k8s-profile /tmp/profile2.json
 	Kubernetes profile profile2 successfully created
     ```
-    For information about using the TKGI CLI to create a Kubernetes profile,
+    For information about using the {{ vars.product_short }} CLI to create a Kubernetes profile,
     see [Create Kubernetes Profile](#profile) above.

 1. If you are updating a cluster that uses a public cloud CSI driver,